Best Small Diaphragm Condenser Microphones Of 2017

 5. Sterling Audio ST31 Small Diaphragm FET Condenser Mic

 Sterling Audio is a major name in the microphone industry with their studio mics maintaining a presence in professional studios across the globe.
 Despite the advanced technology incorporated into Sterling Audio devices, however, this brand is also an affordable option to fit into a modest budget.
 The ST31 Small Diaphragm FET Condenser Mic is one example of a product from Sterling that has both great value and is of high quality.
-And, with a perfect 5-star rating on Amazon, the ST31 is definitely a device to consider.

 The ST31 features a mid-size capsule which measures ¾ of an inch, to be exact.
 This design makes the mic ideal for recording a range of sounds, especially amplifiers, drum overheads, and various acoustic instruments.
 The device’s diaphragm is thin and constructed using 6-micron evaporated gold to achieve the highest possible level of clarity and precision--a fantastic feature for use with guitars, drums, and pianos.

 The ST31 mic operates with a fixed hyper-cardioid polar pattern for extremely focused sensitivity to sound at the front of the device, as well as limited sensitivity at the sides and back.
 This makes the microphone an excellent choice for in-studio recording and a viable option for performing.
 However, while this mic can certainly be used onstage, the sensitivity at the back of the device can make for projection of unwanted noise from the audience.
 The ST31 has a wide frequency response of 20Hz-18,000Hz for compatibility with several instruments, although other competitors do offer a larger range.